R5D4/cmdln_google_translate/README.md

 # Command Line Google Translate (for many files)

-python command line tool to translate multiple files
+python command line tool to translate multiple files with Google translate

 ## Goal

-Want to be able to feed directories of text files to the script and have it output the translated versions.
+Want to be able to feed directories of text files to the script and have it save the translated versions in a directory.

 ## Description